 They started working with the YWAM London Urban Key base, discipling students and giving workshops in fine arts and dance.
 In the summer of 2009 they started a camp called BONES, using arts and evangelism to reach out to the many visitors that came for the Notting Hill Carnival.
 In 2011, after being inspired by friends from Norway, the first International Arts Gathering was held in London, an activity that has been developed and hosted by the Taboo Arts ministry every year since then.

 From 2012 onwards, the Taboo Arts (ministry) ran their first Arts Internship, and the team began to expand with several people becoming full-time members of the family.
 Today we are a diverse team representing many different nations.

-When we were a ministry of the Urban Key base, we were supported, loved, and covered spiritually by Jose and Rosana Liste, who were the first ones to arrive in England in 2002 and re-pioneer a YWAM community in London in 2005.
+When we were a ministry of the Urban Key base, we were supported, loved, and covered spiritually by Jose and Rosana, who were the first ones to arrive in England in 2002 and re-pioneer a YWAM community in London in 2005.

-As a team we have pioneered events and activities in the city of London reaching out to different boroughs, including Camden Town, Soho, Notting Hill, and East London (Shoreditch and Brick Lane), all of which have become destinations for our weekly outreaches.
+As a team we have pioneered events and activities in London reaching out to different boroughs, including Camden Town, Islington, Notting Hill, Shoreditch, Brent, Tower Hamlets, Westminster, and the City of London, all of which have become destinations for our weekly outreaches.
 Every season we receive new students, running two Internships, two DTS's, and one LUMD schools per year where students can choose from a variety of arts or sports "tracks", with different outreach locations to cities in Europe and the Americas.

 For the last few years we have felt from God that it was time to expand the ministry further and start moving into new areas apart from the arts, such a business, mercy ministries, sports, government, and church planting.
 In June 2015 we launched our team as a base called YWAM London Radiant.

 The meaning of the word RADIANT according to the dictionary is: